Collections and Exhibitions Due Diligence Policy

 - Full ownership history where possible, with special consideration of 1933-45 period and any information which suggests irregularity of ownership/ acquisition;

-- Good title documentation, prepared by the Acquisitions & Displays Registrar, approved by the Chief Curator and brought to a Curatorial Meeting for discussion in advance of each Trustees meeting, where potential Primary Collection acquisitions are brought for approval.
+- Title documentation, evidencing that it is good, prepared by the Collections Registrar, approved by the Chief Curator and brought to a Curatorial Meeting for discussion in advance of each Trustees meeting, where potential Primary Collection acquisitions are brought for approval.
 Relevant checks are also undertaken for the Reference Archive and Photographic Collections as required.

 - Legitimate title of the current owner;